seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 1
 I was tasked by my lecturer to do certian thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

-Even though this first week
+Even though this first week I have been busy with another project(TIP)

 AI intergration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0ODAyMjIzNCwtMTY2OTMyMzQwNywtND
+eyJoaXN0b3J5IjpbMTMyNjUwMTc1NCwtMTY2OTMyMzQwNywtND
 Q4MjU0MDQ3LC05NzkyMjI1NzcsLTg4MzY0MDEsLTE0NzE3MDAy
 NTUsLTY1ODY0OTU1MiwtMjAwNTY3NTM4MSwtMTk0ODU2ODI0OC
 w0NjM5NzQ0LDU3NDkzMTU0Miw1NzE4MTUzNzddfQ==